-Set forth below is the text of a comment that I recently posted to the discussion thread for one of my columns at the Value Walk site:
+Set forth below is the text of a comment that I recently posted to the discussion thread for another blog entry at this site:

 There’s a point that I need to add that did not hit my brain until a moment after I pushed the “send” button.

 It is our need as a society for better answers to this sort of question that compels me to soldier on re these matters.
 We all should want to see the studies that could be produced re this question if every academic researcher alive today felt free to do honest work in this field.
 No researcher should feel intimidated re performing ANY research whatsoever.
 We all lose when researchers are afraid to research certain questions.
 I want to see this sort of research go forward.
 Not just one study either.
 I would like to see dueling studies.
 Let’s have a Buy-and-Holder do a study and then have a Valuation-Informed Indexer do a counter-study and then on and on and on until we are all exhausted with our studies of the question.